Energy Efficient Transmission Parameters Selection Method Using Reinforcement Learning in Distributed LoRa Networks: Performance Evaluation

 \subsection{Experimental Environment and Parameter Settings}

-In this work, LoRa devices implementing the reinforcement learning algorithm were set up as shown in Fig. \ref{fig:kankyo}.
-The performance evaluations are conducted using this constructed high-density LoRa network.
+In this work, LoRa EDs implementing the proposed method were set up as shown in Fig. \ref{fig:kankyo}.
 The transmitter and receiver sides consist of the LoRa EDs and the GW, respectively.
 The transmitters generate and transmit data.
 The receiver processes the received data to observe the transmission success rate and energy efficiency of each transmitter.
 Three receivers were set up to imitate GW, and each was assigned a different received channel.
-The number of LoRa EDs varies from 10 to 30.
+The number of LoRa EDs varies from 10 to 30 in the performance evaluations.
 Each device starts operation at random timings and transmits data every 10 seconds.
 The bandwidth (BW) and SF are set to 125 kHz and 7, respectively.
 The number of retransmissions is set to 0.
-Each LoRa ED selects one channel from five channels, i.e., \{920.6, 921.0, 921.4, 921.8, 922.2\} MHz, and one transmission parameter from the transmission power set \{-3, 1, 5, 9, 13\} dBm.
+Each LoRa ED selects one channel from five channels, i.e., \{920.6, 921.0, 921.4, 921.8, 922.2\} MHz, and one transmission power from the transmission power set \{-3, 1, 5, 9, 13\} dBm.
 The GW can only receive the transmitted data using the following three channels: \{921.0, 921.4, 921.8\} MHz.
 The transmission times for each LoRa ED is set to 200.
-Parameters related to the energy consumption mode used in the performance evaluation are $E_{WU}=56.1$ mW, $E_{proc}=85.8$ mW, $E_{R}=66$ mW, $P_{MCU}=29.7$ mW, $N_{P}=8$ bytes, and $N_{Payload}=36\sim44$ bytes which depends on the index of the device, the number of transmissions and that of the successful transmission of each LoRa device.
+Parameters related to the energy consumption mode used in the performance evaluation are $E_{WU}=(56.1 * T_{\text{WU}})$ mWh, $E_{proc}=(85.8 * T_{\text{proc}})$ mWh, $E_{R}=(66 * T_{\text{R}}$) mWh, $P_{MCU}=29.7$ mW, $N_{P}=8$bytes, $N_{Payload}=36\sim44$ bytes.
+Here, $T_{\text{WU}}$ represents the wake-up time of the LoRa device, $T_{\text{proc}}$ is the processing time for selecting transmission parameters by the microcontroller, and $T_{\text{R}}$ is the reception time of the device.
 The details of the experimental parameters are summarized in Table \ref{tab:para}.